|Quick Facts: Technical Writers|

 A college degree is usually required for a position as a technical writer.
 In addition, experience with a technical subject, such as computer science, Web design, or engineering, is important.

-Employment of technical writers is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
-Employment growth will be driven by the continuing expansion of scientific and technical products and by growth in Web-based product support.
+Employment of technical writers is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment growth will be driven by the continuing expansion of scientific and technical products.
+An increase in Web-based product support should also increase demand for technical writers.
 Job opportunities, especially for applicants with technical skills, are expected to be good.

 Explore resources for employment and wages by state and area for technical writers.